EricR33/MMAI894/README.md

-Concrete Crack Images for Classification - our main dataset (approved) ("https://data.mendeley.com/datasets/5y9wdsg2zt/2") -- Please download the dataset and save it in the local repository
+Concrete Crack Images for Classification - our main dataset (approved) ("https://data.mendeley.com/datasets/5y9wdsg2zt/2") -- Please download the dataset and save it in a local folder A

 SDNET2018 - for transferrability ("https://digitalcommons.usu.edu/all_datasets/48/")
--- Please download the dataset and save it in the local repository
+-- Please download the dataset and save it in the local folder A